n-grace-henry/MS-Thesis/README.md

 trophic_position.csv -> file with trophic position calculated from three different methods; from raw data, from time period specified baseline, from modeled baseline.
 Calculations done in the R script "Trophic.Position.R".

+full.csv <- all corrections have been done, but triplicates have not been consolidated and replicates have not been removed.
+Formatted so that this has a Year, System, and Age column.